tylim88/FirelordJSDoc/docs/design_philosophy.md

 Core principles of FirelordJS:

-1. Familiarity:
+1. Familiarity (a.k.a knowledge reuse):
-   - The wrapper API must be at least identical to the original Firestore SDK API and can be only simpler onward.
+   - The wrapper API must be at least identical to the original Firestore SDK API and can only be simpler onward.
-   - The wrapper runtime behavior must be at least identical to the Firestore SDK and can be only more intuitive onward.
+   - The wrapper runtime behavior must be at least identical to the Firestore SDK and can only be more intuitive onward.
    - Benefits:
      - Greatly reduce the learning cost, developers can simply reuse the knowledge they have learned in the original API.
      - No surprise behavior in runtime.